tiagofsanchez/reactnd-project-would-you-rather/README.md

 The `Home` page component will need to be connected to the store and we will need to split the information considering the questions that the user answered and not.
 We also needed to consider the order.

-Similarly `NavBar` component will need to have access to the store to know who is the user logged on, his name and avatar as well as to have access to log the user out by dispatching and action with access to the store.
+Similarly `NavBar` component will need to have access to the store to know who is the user logged on, his name and avatar as well as to have access to log the user out by dispatching and action with access to the store to change the `authUser` slice.

 ### QuestionPage